6 Key Findings on the Rising Role of Corporate Social

 The surveys key findings include:

-Guilty by Default: The survey found that consumers have grown suspicious of corporate behaviour (perhaps influenced by the recent crisis of 2008) and are no longer willing to take corporations at their word.
+Guilty by Default: The survey found that consumers have grown suspicious of corporate behavior (perhaps influenced by the recent crisis of 2008) and are no longer willing to take corporations at their word.
 So while consumers expect companies to act responsibly, 52% said they need to see proof of a company’s CSR initiatives to believe them.
 So companies must develop comprehensive CSR programs and publicize their results across multiple touch points.

 Personal Accountability: 90% of the over 10,000 consumers surveyed said they would switch to brands that supported responsible causes, and 84% bought responsible products when available.
 71% of those surveyed said they would pay more for socially responsible goods and services, and 81% said they’d curtail wasteful spending if it would have a positive impact on environmental and social issues.